 COVID-19: Vaccination update in Latin America

-Brazil, which has been particularly affected by the pandemic, has been able to provide nearly 71,9% of its inhabitants (more than 152.8 million) with a first dose of vaccine and 95.3 million are now fully vaccinated.
+Brazil, which has been particularly affected by the pandemic, has been able to provide nearly 78,2% of its inhabitants with a first dose of vaccine and 143 million are now fully vaccinated.

 Colombia for its part has begun the last phase of its plan which has 5.
-To date, 41,5 million doses have been administered to a total of more than 27 million people or 53.4% of the target population.
+The administration of a third dose has started since September 2021.
+To date, 64,6 million doses have been administered to a total of more than 38,2 million people or 75.3% of the target population.

 The disparities in the progress of each of the countries can be explained in particular by access to the stock of vaccines available for export to Latin America, since the region until now had no internal production.
 The situation should improve in the coming weeks with the production of Sputnik in Argentina and the announcement on June 9 of the President of the United States of the shipment of 500 million Pfizer vaccines to other countries on the continent.